Head Men’s Soccer Coach

 Tosaya carries a bachelor’s degree in psychology (2003) and a Master of Science in Education degree in exercise science (2005), both from Wayne State College (Neb.).

 Jeremy Tosaya and his wife, Ashley, live in Mitchell.
+The couple recently welcomed a son, Brek, to their family.

 Graduate Assistant Soccer Coach